Harris rips Trump for his criticism of federal storm response and calls for 'dignity'

 Hispanic voters are about evenly split on whether to trust Harris or Trump to do a better job handling the economy, but they give the former president an edge on handling immigration.
 Hispanic women are more likely to trust Harris to better handle the economy and immigration, and Hispanic men are more likely to trust Trump on both issues, according to polling from The Associated Press and the NORC Center for Public Affairs Research.

-Meanwhile, former President Barack Obama hit the campaign trail Thursday night, making his first appearance for Harris at a rally in Pittsburgh.
-Obama’s team says he will focus on swing states, especially those with key Senate races.
-Biden has just made one joint campaign appearance with Harris since he himself left the race in July.
+Harris also deviated from her usual campaign speech to urge Arizonans to vote in a state referendum to safeguard abortion rights and talked about preserving tribal rights and responsible water policy.

-Among those attending was Glenda Ellison, a 71-year-old retired schoolteacher and Democrat from Pittsburgh.
-She said she is feeling “a little nervous” about the election but “prayerful that it’s going to turn out in our favor.”
+“I promise you as president I will continue to invest in drought resilience,” Harris said.

 Volmert reported from Detroit.
 Weissert reported from Washington.
-Associated Press writers Christopher Rugaber, Josh Boak and Linley Sanders in Washington, Michelle L. Price in Pittsburgh and Adriana Gomez Licon in Fort Lauderdale, Florida, contributed to this report.
+Associated Press writers Christopher Rugaber, Josh Boak and Linley Sanders in Washington, Anna Johnson in Chandler, Arizona, and Adriana Gomez Licon in Fort Lauderdale, Florida, contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.